Troubleshoot Cloud Setup

 Hanging or stuck queries

-A hanging or stuck query using CockroachDB Serverless may be caused by reaching the cluster's configured resource limits for Request Units or storage space.
+A hanging or stuck query using a CockroachDB Basic or Standard cluster may be caused by reaching the cluster's configured resource limits for Request Units or storage space.
 SQL Statements and cockroach CLI commands may be impacted.
 You can check your cluster's resource limits and status from the Cluster Overview page in the Cloud Console.
 Resource limits are displayed in Usage this month.
 If you've used all your storage, your cluster will be labeled THROTTLED, and you will be limited to a single SQL connection which you can use to delete data.
 If you've used all your RUs, your cluster will be DISABLED.

 Solution